wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/records-management-overview.md

-Many principles of the solution for information governance also apply for records management, but there are some differences.
+Many principles of the solution for Data Lifecycle Management also apply for records management, but there are some differences.
 Those differences include file plan, record declaration, and record versioning.

 > [!NOTE]
 > Records management is included with Microsoft 365 E5/A5/G5, Microsoft 365 E5/A5/G5/F5 Compliance and F5 Security & Compliance, Microsoft 365 Information Protection and Governance E5/A5/G5, and Office 365 E5/A5/G5.